Programme

 A Day of Insight, Ideas and Real Conversation

-The programme has been designed to explore the most pressing issues shaping the future of civil enforcement — including vulnerability and ability to pay, statutory regulation, technology and data, workforce skills and the evolving relationship between local authorities and enforcement providers.
+The programme was designed to explore the most pressing issues shaping the future of civil enforcement — including vulnerability and ability to pay, statutory regulation, technology and data, workforce skills and the evolving relationship between local authorities and enforcement providers.

-The day will open with a welcome from CIVEA Chief Executive Russell Hamblin-Boone, who will present the findings of new research and set the scene for the discussions ahead, followed by a Key Note and an industry update from current CIVEA President, Sarah Naylor, providing insight into the latest developments across the sector.
+The day opened with a welcome from CIVEA Chief Executive Russell Hamblin-Boone, who presented the findings of new research and set the scene for the discussions ahead, followed by a Key Note and an industry update from current CIVEA President, Sarah Naylor, providing insight into the latest developments across the sector.

 Panel Discussions

-A central feature of the conference will be four in-depth panel sessions bringing together industry experts, policymakers, local authority leaders and enforcement professionals.
+A central feature of the conference was four in-depth panel sessions bringing together industry experts, policymakers, local authority leaders and enforcement professionals.

 Panel 1 – Public Debt Recovery: How can technology support the delivery of ECB standards?